’90 Day Fiancé’ Spoilers: Tom Brooks Crushes Darcey Silva’s Fairytale Romance

 At this point, Darcey is struggling to hold back tears as she explains that maybe if she hadn’t brought Tom to meet Stacey, the man would have already been expressing his love for her.
 Throuhgout the season, Darcey has told Tom she loved him on numerous occasions but he has never returned the sentiment.
 Tom’s lack of emotions has brought Darcey’s insecurities to the surface, and the woman continues to spiral.

-Fans have even begun calling the her “desperate” on social media, as previously reported by The Inquisitr.
+Fans have even begun calling her “desperate” on social media, as previously reported by The Inquisitr.

-The rest of the story will unfold on 90 Day Fiancé: Before the 90 Days, which airs on Sundays on TLC.
+The rest of the story will unfold on 90 Day Fiancé: Before the 90 Days, which airs Sundays on TLC.